 Siobhan McKay is a Registered Nurse for the Department of Developmental Services in the Plymouth Area Office.
 She started her nursing career in 2008 working on a 32 bed cardiac medical unit.
 Wanting more of a care continuum role with patients she started providing health care coordination at a residential agency for individuals with developmental disabilities.
 For the last seven years she has worked for the Department providing consultation, education, safeguarding and advocacy for individuals with intellectual and developmental disabilities.
-Siobhan has been a member of the CHNA since 2011 and a member of the Health Literacy subcommittee for the several years.
+Siobhan has been a member of the CHNA since 2011 and a member of the Health Literacy subcommittee for the past several years.

 Jim O’Neil is a pharmacist by training and has held a variety of positions throughout his career.
 After graduating from Northeastern University with a B.S. in 1978 he worked in Hospital Pharmacy practice for approximately 20 years with the bulk of that time spent in Clinical Pharmacy practice both supervising the clinical responsibilities of the Pharmacy Team as well as developing clinical care programs involving pharmacy practice.
 In 1996 he obtained his Doctorate in Pharmacy through Idaho State University.
 For a dozen years thereafter he worked in Clinical Drug Development and Medical Information Services for two major Pharmaceutical firms.
 Jim is presently putting his efforts into establishing a non-profit clinical practice which will provide Community Outreach programs on Health Literacy and Disease Awareness as well as Medication Therapy Management and Patient Advocacy services.

 Maureen O’Rourke-King is committed to serving to protect and support individuals with intellectual and developmental disabilities.
 Maureen began her career in Human Services in 1986 with a residential provider where she fell in love with the work.
 She joined The Department of Developmental Services (DDS) in 2005 as a Human Service Coordinator.
 In that role, Maureen worked with individuals, families and service providers of DDS South Coastal and Plymouth Area offices.
 Currently, Maureen is a Regional Trainer for DDS Southeast Region.
-She has been an active member of CHNA23 and the Health Literacy sub group for the past two years.
+She has been an active member of CHNA23 and the Health Literacy sub group for the past several years.

 Project Manager, Marketing & Communications